ankakom/cisco-ios-xe-programmability-lab-module-6-mdt/README.md

 The Dashboard JSON can be imported into Grafana and,

-The CLI configuration for the 16 XPATHS can be copy/paste into the C9300
+The CLI configuration for the 16 XPATHS can be copy/paste into the C9300.

-This provides a very basic device health dashboard view as well as a simple way to view and validate the telemetry data that has been enabled for some of the most common features
+This provides a fundamental device health dashboard view as well as a simple way to view and validate the telemetry data that has been enabled for some of the most common features.

 # Conclusion

 This completes the gRPC-TLS section of the lab module.
 Refer to the previous lab guide, linked below, that covers gRPC telemetry in more detail, as well as Telegraf, InfluxDB, and Grafana - including the tig_mdt Docker container.
-This lab modules focus is on the gRPC-TLS telemetry connection, while the previous lab guide covers each of the Model Driven Telemetry (MDT) interfaces (NETCONF, gRPC, gNMI) in greater detail.
+This lab module focuses on the gRPC-TLS telemetry connection, while the previous lab guide covers each of the Model Driven Telemetry (MDT) interfaces (NETCONF, gRPC, gNMI) in greater detail.

 [https://github.com/jeremycohoe/cisco-ios-xe-programmability-lab-module-6-mdt/blob/master/README-172.md](https://github.com/jeremycohoe/cisco-ios-xe-programmability-lab-module-6-mdt/blob/master/README-172.md)